Module ECP

 ==

-- second ecp point to be compared
+- point ecp point to be compared

 Returns: